 Information About Methadone Addiction

 Methadone is available in a traditional pill, a dissolvable tablet, and two formulas the patient can drink.
 The most common administration route is the liquid form for it allows small dosage changes.
-Regardless of whether injected or ingested, the reaction is produced about the same time.
+Regardless of how you use, the reaction is about the same time.